Korean Air Logo

 • The combination of passenger and cargo transportation.

-It reminds of the central point on the Korean flag, only with the addition of white space between the whirlwinds, which indicates air and flights.
-White is also the national color of the country.
+It reminds me of the central point on the Korean flag, only with the addition of white space between the whirlwinds, which indicates air and flights.
+White is also the country’s national color.
 This stylized image was developed for airplanes in cooperation with Boeing Corporation.

 Font and Colors